Before you begin

 - A message appears when registration has been successfully completed.
 Click OK.

 - After approximately 20 minutes, restart your computer so it will receive its newly assigned network address.

-If you are unable to self-register, or if you have questions about the process, contact your Local Network Administrator (LNA) or RCC, or submit a Help Request.
+If you are unable to self-register, or if you have questions about the process, contact your Local Network Administrator (LNA) or Peer Technology Specialists, or submit a Help Request.
 See Getting additional help at the end of this page for details.

 Connecting to the Stanford Network

 Once you have registered your wireless card, follow these steps to access the Stanford network.

 Go to an area of campus where wireless networking is available.
 See the list of wireless locations at Stanford.

 - Click the AirPort status menu in the menu bar on the upper right side of the screen.

 - Ensure that Stanford is selected as the wireless network.